osulp/LCSH-BT_subject_analysis/README.md

 [Continue to increment the iteration argument, along with the iteration number at the beginning of the source (-s:) filename.]
 ```

-### Analysis and Presentation
+### Modeling

-Several XSLT stylesheets are included that are meant for analyzing and/or presenting the model in more usable ways than the topic list itself.
-These can be executed at the end of any iteration; they do not require all original subjects to be traced to their terminus.
+Steps 5 and 6 are situated at the end of the pipeline and are used to finalize the topic model.
+That said, they can be run at the end of any iteration; they do not require all original subjects to be traced to their terminus.

 5. Graph the relationships between the original subjects in the collection and the (current iteration) top-level terms.
   - Run `step5_graph_topics.xsl` against the output of any iteration of step 4, `{i}-4_topic_list.xml`.